 Benefits for external learners

-If you want to know more about credit bearing online courses, or for an informal discussion, contact our Business Development team.
+For more information about our credit-bearing online courses, please contact our Business Development team.

 “Completing a credit bearing program on FutureLearn is a great way to see if you are really interested in a subject.
 It is also a really flexible way of learning and you can adjust it to your daily time schedule. ”